meakbiyik/meakbiyik.github.io/_news/announcement_iclr_preprint.md

 ---
 layout: post
-date: 2023-12-13 16:11:00-0400
+date: 2025-01-27 16:11:00-0400
 inline: true
 related_posts: false
 ---

-New work on multimodal egocentric trajectory prediction is now available as a preprint.
+New work on multimodal egocentric trajectory prediction is accepted to ICML 2025.